Chelan people

-The Chelan (pronounced sha-lan) are an Interior Salish people speaking the Wenatchi dialect, though separate from that tribe.
+The Chelan (/ʃəˈlæn/ shə-LAN-') are an Interior Salish people speaking the Wenatchi dialect, though separate from that tribe.
 The name derives from the traditional Wenatchi name Tsi-Laan meaning "deep water".

 The Chelan were historically located at the outlet of Lake Chelan in the U.S. state of Washington, where they spent the winter months.
 The Chelan Native Americans are thought to have splintered off from the Wenatchi tribe.